ibm-cloud-docs/BlockStorage/README.md

 # BlockStorage
 This collection belongs to the Storage tribe.
-If you have any questions or concerns, contact Amy Blea, Offering Manager (amyn@us.ibm.com).
+If you have any questions about this offering, contact Krishnakumar Thotapalli, Offering Manager (KrishnaKumar.Thotapalli@ibm.com)